11 of Ontario’s Most Jaw-Dropping Natural Landscapes

 2. Lady Evelyn River

 The Lady Evelyn River carves through the heart of the Temagami wilderness in Northeastern Ontario.
 This wild waterway is more appropriately described by its Indigenous name: Menjamagosipi, the “Trout Streams.”
 The river flows in two branches with countless cascades and tricky portages, making it a favourite for experienced canoeists.
-The payoff for all the hard work are secluded campsites and a sense of accomplishment for having tackled one of Ontario’s best canoe routes.
+The payoffs for all the hard work are secluded campsites and a sense of accomplishment for having tackled one of Ontario’s best canoe routes.

 However, you don’t have to be an experienced paddler to visit the only cabin accommodations in Lady Evelyn-Smoothwater Provincial Park.
 The fly-in Cabin Falls Ecolodge is owned and operated by legendary canoe guide, author and artist Hap Wilson, and offers a stunning place to stay overlooking a tumbling waterfall.
 The lodge is a popular destination for photographers, nature enthusiasts and those looking to learn wilderness canoe tripping skills from experts.